MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-maui-ai.md

             return;
         }

-        if (_sessionGuid == Guid.Empty)
+        string prompt = $"What is a recommended {recommendationType} near {LocationEntry.Text}";

+        // DeploymentName must match your custom deployment name (Azure OpenAI)
+        // Or a default deployment name (such as OpenAI's GPT-3.5-turbo-0125) can be used ChatCompletionsOptions options = new()
         {
+            DeploymentName = "gpt-3.5-turbo-0125",
+            Messages =
+            {
+                new ChatRequestUserMessage(prompt)
+            },
+            ChoiceCount = 1,
+            MaxTokens = 100,
+        };

+        var message = new ChatRequestUserMessage(prompt);
+        options.Messages.Add(message);
+        Response<ChatCompletions> response = await _chatGptClient.GetChatCompletionsAsync(options);
-            _sessionGuid = Guid.NewGuid();
+        SmallLabel.Text = response.Value.Choices[0].Message.Content;
     }

-        ChatGptResponse response = await _chatGptClient.AskAsync(_sessionGuid,
-                                    ""What is a recommended " + recommendationType + " near " + LocationEntry.Text);
-        var message = response.GetMessage();
-        SmallLabel.Text = message;
-    }

-    private Guid _sessionGuid = Guid.Empty;
     ```

     This code first checks to make sure the user has entered a location in the `Entry` control.
 If not, it displays an alert and returns.
+If the user has entered a location, it calls the `GetChatCompletionsAsync` method on the Azure.AI.OpenAI library to make a call to OpenAI.
+The `GetChatCompletionsAsync` method takes a `ChatCompletionOptions` parameter.
+This parameter was created with the following options:

+    * **DeploymentName** - This is the name of the deployment (model) you want to use.
+    * **Messages** - This is a collection of `ChatRequestUserMessage` objects.
+We're only using one message in this example, but you can add more to the collection to provide more context to the API.
+    * **ChoiceCount** - This is the number of recommendations you want to get back from the API.
+We're only asking for one recommendation in this example.
+    * **MaxTokens** - This is the maximum number of tokens (words) you want the API to return in the response.
+We're asking for 100 tokens in this example.

-If the user has entered a location, it calls the `AskAsync` method on the ChatGptNet library to make a call to the OpenAI ChatGPT API.
-The `AskAsync` method takes two parameters: a `Guid` that identifies the user's session and a string containing the question to ask the API.
-The `AskAsync` method returns a `ChatGptResponse` object that contains the response from the API.
-We'll use the `GetMessage` method on the `ChatGptResponse` object to get the response text and display it in the `Label` control at the bottom of the UI.
+    The `GetChatCompletionsAsync` method returns a `Response<ChatCompletions>` object containing the response from the API.
+We'll get the `Message.Content` response text from the first `Choice` in the `response.Value.Choices` collection and display it in a control at the bottom of the UI.

-1. Add the following `using` statements to the top of the **MainPage.xaml.cs** file:
+1. The following `using` statements at the top of the **MainPage.xaml.cs** file are also needed for the code we added in this section:

     ```csharp
-    using ChatGptNet;
+    using Azure.AI.OpenAI;
-    using ChatGptNet.Models;
+    using Azure;
     ```

 1. Run the app, enter a location, and test the recommendation buttons.
 You should see a response from the API in the `Label` control at the bottom of the UI:

     ![Windows .NET MAUI app with the UI for providing recommendations and results from ChatGPT.](images/maui-chatgpt-ui-with-results.png)

 That's it!
 You've successfully created a Windows .NET MAUI app that uses the OpenAI ChatGPT API to provide recommendations for restaurants, hotels, and attractions.
 Try changing the prompts to see if you can improve the results.
-You can also try changing the `ChatGptModels` enum value in the `AddChatGpt` method in **MauiProgram.cs** to see if you get better results from a different model.
+You can also try changing the `DeploymentName` value in the `ChatCompletionsOptions` object in `GetRecommendationAsync` to see if you get better results from a different model.

->[!NOTE]
+> [!IMPORTANT]
->Remember to keep an eye on your API usage after your trial period has expired.
+> Remember to keep an eye on your API usage after your trial period has expired.
 You can also set monthly spending limits on your OpenAI account to avoid unexpected charges.

 ## Next steps